Higher-derivative corrections to small black rings: Small black rings from rotating strings

 The physical parameters can be identified by studying the large $\rho$-expansion of the fields.
 In particular, for the vector fields ---see Appendix~\ref{app:dimensionalreduction} for more details---, we have

 where $c_{0, +, -}$ are moduli-dependent constants whose precise value is irrelevant for the present discussion.
 As we can see, the parameters $\qp$ and $\qm$ are the monopole electric charges whereas the parameter $q$, instead, controls the magnetic dipole charges.
-The relation between these and the parameters that characterize the sources is \cite{Cano:2018qev, Dabholkar:2006za}
+The relation between these charges and the parameters that characterize the sources of the system ($n, w, W$) is \cite{Cano:2018qev, Dabholkar:2006za}

-Let us now identify the mass and angular momentum of the solution.
-This can be accomplished by first computing the large $\rho$-expansion of the metric\footnote{$\tilde \rho=\sqrt{\rho^2+\frac{\qp+\qm}{3}}$.} (\ref{eq:metric2chargebr}) and then comparing the result with the Myers-Perry solution \cite{Myers:1986un}
+The mass and angular momenta of the solution can be identified by comparing the large $\rho$-expansion of the metric (\ref{eq:metric2chargebr}) with the Myers-Perry solution \cite{Myers:1986un}.\footnote{$\tilde \rho=\sqrt{\rho^2+\frac{\qp+\qm}{3}}$.} Doing so, we obtain

-where $G_{N}^{(5)}$ is the 5-dimensional Newton constant, $M$ is the ADM mass and $J_{\psi}$ the angular momentum along the $\psi$-direction.
-For the solution at hands, we get